BigDataBiology/big-data-biology_org/content/software/commitments.md

 ---
-title: Big Data Biology Lab Software Tool Commitments
+title: BDB-Lab Software Tool Commitments
 meta: Tools
 ---

-# Software tools commitments

 **Preamble**.
 We produced two types of code artefacts: **(i)** code that is supportive of results in a results-driven paper and **(ii)** software tools